-- AS linear specifications: 25% of the total assessment must have been completed. - AS unitised specifications: 25% of the total assessment must have been completed. - Enhancement given at AS level (unitised specifications) will be carried forward to A-level. - A-level linear specifications: 25% of the total assessment must have been completed. - A-level six unit award (unitised specifications): 25% of the total assessment must have been completed with at least one A2 unit completed. - A-level four unit award (unitised specifications): 25% of the total assessment must have been completed with at least one A2 unit completed. - An A-level award (unitised specifications) will not be issued on the basis of AS units alone.
+- AS linear specifications: one whole component, which is a minimum of 15% of the total assessment, must have been completed. - AS unitised specifications: one whole component, which is a minimum of 15% of the total assessment, must have been completed. - Enhancement given at AS level (unitised specifications) will be carried forward to A-level. - A-level linear specifications: one whole component, which is a minimum of 15% of the total assessment, must have been completed. - A-level six unit award (unitised specifications): one whole component, which is a minimum of 15% of the total assessment, must have been completed. - A-level four unit award (unitised specifications): one whole component, which is a minimum of 15% of the total assessment, must have been completed with at least one A2 unit completed. - An A-level award (unitised specifications) will not be issued based on AS units alone.

-GCSE: (AQA, OCR, Pearson and WJEC specifications) 25% of the total assessment must have been completed†
+GCSE (AQA, OCR, Pearson and WJEC specifications): one whole component, which is a minimum of 15% of the total assessment, must have been completed.

-†For CCEA GCE AS and A-level qualifications, and GCSE qualifications, 40% of the total assessment must have been completed.
+For CCEA GCE AS and A-level qualifications, and GCSE qualifications, 25% of the total assessment must have been completed.